 Pump the breaks.

 If you intend on having your legal wedding ceremony in the state of Nevada then you must obtain your marriage license in the state of Nevada.
 If having your marriage license from your home state is important to you, then you will need to have your legal ceremony at home. *i.e. the courthouse*.
-Then when you arrive to Las Vegas you will be legally married and will no longer need a Nevada state marriage license.
-Many couples choose this route and many couples choose to not tell their wedding guests that they got married at home.
+When you arrive to Las Vegas you will be legally married and will no longer need a Nevada state marriage license.
+Many couples choose this route and many couples choose to not even tell their wedding guests that they got married at home.
 If this is the route you choose be sure to notify your wedding planner and your officiant.

 "Okay, I'm fine with having a Nevada marriage license.
 So what do I do?